go-juicedev/juice-doc/source/middleware.rst

 .. code-block:: go

+    // TimeoutMiddleware is a middleware that manages query execution timeouts.
+    // It sets context timeouts for SQL statements to prevent long-running queries from hanging.
-    // TimeoutMiddleware is a middleware that sets the timeout for the sql statement. type TimeoutMiddleware struct{}
+    // The timeout value is obtained from the statement's "timeout" attribute and is specified in milliseconds. type TimeoutMiddleware struct{}

     // QueryContext implements Middleware.
+    // QueryContext sets a context timeout for SELECT queries to prevent long-running operations.
+    // The timeout value is obtained from the statement's "timeout" attribute.
-    // QueryContext will set the timeout for the sql statement. func (t TimeoutMiddleware) QueryContext(stmt Statement, next QueryHandler) QueryHandler {
+    // If timeout is <= 0, no timeout is applied and the original handler is returned unchanged. func (t TimeoutMiddleware) QueryContext(stmt Statement, _ Configuration, next QueryHandler) QueryHandler {
     	timeout := t.getTimeout(stmt)
     	if timeout <= 0 {
     		return next